Noaemien/ada-template-website/final.md

   </a>
 </div>

+**Click on the names above and make your own prediction going through the Wikipedia the pages of the finalists !**

 Both have survived the group stage and three knockout rounds.
 Each followed a different path, faced different opponents, and proved its strength under pressure.